 With the larger Outfits, belt drive can be replaced with advantage by gearing.
 To operate a slow-moving model demanding great power, such as a traction engine, gears that will provide a considerable reduction must be used.
-For example, a Worm meshed with a 1⁄2" Pinion will give a 19:1 reduction; a Worm meshed with a 57-teeth Gear will give a 57:1 reduction.
+For example, a Worm meshed with a $\frac{1}{2}$ " Pinion will give a 19 : 1 reduction; a Worm meshed with a 57-tooth Gear will give a 57 : 1 reduction.

 All the models in this Book were built up and tested in our model-building department.
-Some of them are shown fitted with a motor, and provided that they are properly constructed the motor will drive them satisfactorily.
+Some of them are shown fitted with a Motor, and provided that they are properly constructed the Motor will drive them satisfactorily.

-If the motor is to operate successfully however, there must be no excessive friction in the mechanism of the model.
+If the Motor is to operate successfully however, there must be no excessive friction in the mechanism of the model.
 This can be caused by shafts and their bearings being slightly out of line, or by a belt or Cord drive being too tight.
-Before condemning the motor therefore, first make sure that every revolving shaft moves quite freely in its bearings, and that the bearings are in line with one another.
+Before condemning the Motor therefore, first make sure that every revolving shaft moves quite freely in its bearings, and that the bearings are in line with one another.
 The bearings can be brought into line by pushing through them a Drift (Part No. 36c) or a Rod, before the bolts holding the various parts are tightened up.
 To make the running perfectly smooth, apply a little light machine oil to every bearing or pivot on which moving parts are mounted.

 The models included in this Book give a good idea of the various types of Meccano construction, and provide a guide to the building of a large number of other models with this Outfit.
-If any difficulty should arise in planning a new model, write to Meccano Limited, Binns Road, Liverpool 13, and every possible assistance will be given.
+If any difficulty should arise in planning a new model, write to Information Service, Meccano Ltd., Binns Road, Liverpool 13, and all possible help will be given.